 Fairer, greener, stronger: A strategic transport plan for the Midlands - Midlands Connect, 2022 Type of document Guidance Timescale To 2050 Overview To create a fairer, greener and stronger Midlands.
 Three main priorities to support road, rail, and technology and innovation.
 Key messages/ Fairer: improving access to jobs, education and opportunities to level objectives up social mobility and quality of life outcomes across the Midlands.
 Greener: making investments that encourage behaviour change, promote public transport use and encourage the take up on new technologies such as electric vehicles and alternative fuels to reduce emissions.
 Stronger: increasing productivity and economic output by making it easier for businesses to trade, access suppliers and employees, and empowering local people to access jobs, education and healthcare services.
-Implications for the LPR Support fair access to education, jobs and services.
+Implications for the LPR Implications for the El IX Support rail access to education, jobs and services.
+Support measures to promote public transport, walking and cycling.
 Support measures to promote public transport, walking and cycling.
 Support an increase in productivity and economic output that is aligns with National Park purposes and duty.

 D2N2 - Recovery and Growth Strategy, 2020 Type of document Policy paper Timescale - Overview Guiding principle 1: Low carbon growth - low carbon leadership, enabling key low carbon sites, decarbonising growth.
-Guiding principle 2: Productivity - employment and skills, business growth, innovation. , Guiding principle 3: Connectivity and inclusion - inclusion, integrated infrastructure, place shaping Key messages/ objectives Support a greening of the economy and transport systems.
+Guiding principle 2: Productivity - employment and skills, business growth, innovation.
+Guiding principle 3: Connectivity and inclusion - inclusion, integrated infrastructure, place shaping Key messages/ objectives Support a greening of the economy and transport systems.
 Support training and provision of highly skilled and well paid jobs.
 Including reskilling and upskilling the workforce.
 Support low carbon house building and tackling fuel poverty.
 Support an increase in productivity, growth and wages.
 Support improvements in digital, technology, and innovation.
 Attract investment.
 Support rural communities.
 Support environmental and health improvements.
 Implications for the LPR Deliver an economy that seeks to decarbonise and move to low carbon operations.
 Support businesses that provide local jobs and training.
 Support businesses that are inclusive and in locations that are accessible.

-Strategic economic plan 20 20-2040, Sheffield City Region, 2020 Type of document Policy paper Timescale To 2050 Overview Vision: The Sheffield City Region MCA will grow an economy that works for everyone.
+Strategic economic plan 2020-2040, Sheffield City Region, 2020 Type of document Policy paper Timescale To 2050 Overview Vision: The Sheffield City Region MCA will grow an economy that works for everyone.
 We will develop inclusive and sustainable approaches that build on our innovation strengths and embrace the UK's 4th Industrial Revolution to contribute more to UK prosperity and enhance quality of life for all.
 Key messages/ objectives A focus on growth, inclusion and sustainability towards a prosperous, inclusive and zero carbon future.
-Aims to: be a net contributor to the national economy, have a healthier population with better opportunities, a high-quality natural environment, a leader in technology, innovation and research, have vibrant town centres reach net zero emissions by 2040 Implications for the LPR
+Aims to: • be a net contributor to the national economy, • have a healthier population with better opportunities, • a high-quality natural environment, • a leader in technology, innovation and research, • have vibrant town centres Implications for the LPR Support business and opportunities that contributes to the National Park economy, thriving and sustainable communities, and a high quality landscape.